-- You will not suffer economic hardship if relief is not granted. - You knew or had reason to know about the items causing the understatement or that the tax would be unpaid at the time you signed the return. - You received a significant benefit from the unpaid tax or items causing the understatement.
-(For a definition of significant benefit, see Indications of Unfairness for Innocent Spouse Relief, on page 4.) - You have not made a good faith effort to comply with federal income tax laws for the tax year for which you are requesting relief or the following years. - You have a legal obligation under a divorce decree or agreement to pay the tax. - The tax for which you are requesting relief is attributable to you.
+- Whether you have a legal obligation under a divorce decree or agreement to pay the tax.
+This factor will not weigh in favor of relief if you knew or had reason to know, when entering into the divorce decree or agreement, that your former spouse would not pay the income tax liability. - Whether you received a significant benefit (beyond normal support) from the unpaid tax or item causing the understatement of tax.
+(For a definition of significant benefit, see Indications of Unfairness for Innocent Spouse Relief on page 5.) - Whether you have made a good faith effort to comply with federal income tax laws for the tax year for which you are requesting relief or the following years. - Whether you knew or had reason to know about the items causing the understatement or that the tax would not be paid, as explained next.